MOHAMMADHOSSEIN-JAFARI/PowerBI/README.md

 fitst ,manually and an the same time we have acesst to the library "booststrap"
 # 5-May
 reading the slides of bootstrap and cross validation. it definitely needs reviewing
+# 6-May
+when the coefficient is near to zweor u reduce the variance of
+PLS this reduction consider the directon of y and x not like PCA which is just for x degree of freedom is the # of parameters forward- you can not delete the variable you have chosen before always the test erroir is largertr than training error th unique way does not exist. more than criteria aic bic and r2 ? speak which is better not necessary:
+ shrinkage: ridge and lasso,  intermediate like elastic net, application
+ perersent: focus on ridge regression
+ Ridge and regression slides jsut for studies use some kind fo constraints ridge regression on original value
+ L2 norm for ridge coeeficient and l2 norm of ols the bias variance tradeoff really useful